rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 This means you can provide the data in the way that best suits your specific use-case.
 Some examples:

-* Hand-crafted XML data, which you could store in a revision control system.
-The URL for the file in the SCM system would be provided to RunDeck.
+* Hand-crafted XML data, which you could store in a version control system.
+The URL for the file in the VCS repository would be provided to RunDeck.
-    * To update the data you would commit changes to your RCS, and then tell RunDeck to refresh.
+    * To update the data you would commit changes to your VCS, and then tell RunDeck to refresh.
 * XML generated from a custom CMDB or other software, and stored on disk.
     * You could do this with a cron-job, or via some external trigger.
 RunDeck will simply read the resource.xml file identified in the configuration file.
 * XML generated from a simple CGI script which interfaces with another third-party or external service.